Hamza-Ziyard/football-league-manager/README.md

 ## Languages Used for Development

 This system is build using the different framworks each for backend, front-end and connection .
-Their respective download links are attached by them.
+Their respective download links are attached below them.

     Java : 1.8  ( Back-end )
     Angular CLI: 11.0.5  ( Front-end )